Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 was invariable.
 The word WELL, for example, was replaced by GOODWISE.
-In addition, any word—this again applied in principle to every word in the language—could be negatived by add- 380 1984 ing the affix UN-, or could be strengthened by the affix PLUS-, or, for still greater emphasis, DOUBLEPLUS-.
+In addition, any word—this again applied in principle to every word in the language—could be negatived by adding the affix UN-, or could be strengthened by the affix PLUS-, or, for still greater emphasis, DOUBLEPLUS-.
 Thus, for example, UNCOLD meant ‘warm’, while PLUSCOLD and DOUBLEPLUSCOLD meant, respectively, ‘very cold’